Asbestos Ingestion, Peritoneal Mesothelioma, and Digestive Cancers

 Peritoneal mesothelioma is not the only potential diagnosis that can come from asbestos fibers in the abdominal cavity.
 Studies have linked asbestos to digestive cancers.

-One study investigated over 700 lighthouse keepers in Norway.
-These keepers served between 1917 and 1967.
+One study investigated over 700 lighthouse keepers in Norway who served between 1917 and 1967.
 Some of those workers consumed asbestos-contaminated water and had a significantly increased risk of developing digestive cancers.

-The greatest cancer risk was for cancer of the stomach.[4]
-More research is needed to define clear associations to other cancers.
+The greatest cancer risk was cancer of the stomach.[4]
+More research is needed to define clear associations with other cancers.

 For the average person, asbestos exposure through ingestion is unlikely.
 Those at greater risk work with or around asbestos, including construction workers, shipyard workers, automotive and airplane mechanics, miners, and industrial workers.